 Only 1 party/dance will take place per week, unless otherwise approved by the Dean of Students or Vice President of Student Affairs.
-Social affairs that extend beyond 11 p.m. must be held on Friday and Saturday only, unless approved by the Dean of Students.
-All weekend party-type affairs, which have a four (4) hour limit, may begin as early as 10 p.m., but must end no later than 2 a.m., unless prior arrangements are made and approved through the Office of Student Life and Development.
+Social affairs that extend beyond 11 p.m. must be held on Friday and Saturday only, unless approved by the Dean of Students or Vice President of Student Affairs.
+All weekend party-type affairs held by student organizations, which have a four (4) hour limit, may begin as early as 10 p.m., but must end no later than 2 a.m.

-No parties will be scheduled during the week of final examinations or during mid-term examination week.
+No parties will be scheduled during the week of final examinations or during mid-term examination week, nor during weekends that fall prior to extended breaks (i.e. Thanksgiving, Spring Break).
 All contracts are to be executed by the student organization and/or their advisor.
 No contract signed by any organization will obligate Lincoln University to allow the event.

 No party-type events will be scheduled Sunday-Thursday (Homecoming/Spring Fling exceptions).
 The Disc Jockey Profanity Clause can be obtained on the website of the Office of Student Life and Development and must be signed prior to the any parties/dances or events that require a Disc Jockey.
 The clause must be signed by the Office of Student Life and Development, the Advisor that will be present, Public Safety, and the DJ providing the service; and it must be filed in Office of Student Life and Development, no less than one week prior to the event.
 Failure to submit this form may result in the cancellation of the event.
 In addition, a guest list must be provided to the Office of Student Life and Development prior to event.
 Unless otherwise approved, only 10 off-campus guests are allowed to attend each event.
 All music played at all events must be radio edits with no profane language.
-All University/department events listed on the master calendar in the Office of Student Life and Development have priority with regard to the scheduling and use of facilities during the academic year.
-All organizations are urged to plan events in advance to ensure availability of facilities and dates.
-A minimum of two weeks is required for any event to be approved.
-Student organizations will be advised each semester when they can begin submitting event forms (fall, after Organizational Leadership Conference; spring, November).